Skip to main content

 If your APP_DOMAIN is a real domain with a DNS record pointing to the server, skip this step.

-For hostnames without DNS records, add an entry to /etc/hosts on the server and on every client machine that will access Hawkra:
+For hostnames without DNS records, add entries to /etc/hosts on the server and on every client machine that will access Hawkra:

 sudo nano /etc/hosts

-Add a line mapping the server IP to your hostname:
+Add lines mapping the server IP to your hostname and the docs subdomain:

 192.168.1.100 hawkra.yourcompany.local